 “Bali as a whole has always had a very social and solid understanding of hospitality, along with a heap of local talent,” says Marchetti.
 “Aussies may be some of the curators of these venues, but we will always be guests in Bali.
 It’s the locals that make Bali, Bali.”

-Five of the newest, Aussie-owned dining destinations in Bali, including the soon-to-come.
+Five of the best and brightest Aussie-owned dining destinations in Bali

 To find out more, check out Da Maria.